adobe/reactor-developer-docs/api/guides/delegate_descriptor_ids.md

 ## Data elements

-A [data element](/api/reference/1.0/data_elements/index/) must be associated with an extension package when it is first created, as each extension package defines the compatible types for its delegate data elements.
+A [data element](/api/reference/1.0/data_elements/index/) must be associated with an extension package when it is first created, as each extension package defines the compatible types for its delegate data elements, as well as their intended behavior.

 For example, to create a data element that uses the `cookie` type as defined by a the extension package `example-package`, the data element would use the following `delegate_descriptor_id` value: `example-package::dataElements::cookie`.